Garden Design with wildlife in mind

 We are aiming here at people with an existing small to average sized garden.
 If you are lucky enough to have a large garden, there are other options open to you, such as designing with “garden rooms” in each of which can be a different and contrasting mini-design, or constructing winding paths that lead to “reveals” of your house or garden features from unexpected positions.
 These approaches can make a garden feel even bigger than it is, and can allow you to create special habitat areas which are not constantly overlooked and can perhaps be even more wildlife-orientated.

-If you are a garden designer looking for a short summary of what you need to incorporate into your designs to make gardens rich in wildlife, see our leaflet "Key wildlife needs for garden designers" by Jan Miller-Klein.
+If you are a garden designer looking for a short summary of what you need to incorporate into your designs to make gardens rich in wildlife, see our leaflet "Key wildlife needs for garden designers"

 If you are taking on a brand new garden space, apart from the less pleasant aspects such as buried concrete and poor soil, you will have the rare privilege of designing a new space from scratch.
 You would be well advised to do some homework with good design design guides such as these: